LucasEstafanous/Resume/index.md

 - Use the Johnny Decimal System to organize relative links in the wiki.

 Applied the Johnny Decimal System framework to categorize and organize wiki links effectively.

+- Converted hundreds of articles into markdown format for a digital transformation company looking to publish their wiki on the web.